openeuropa/oe_authorisation/README.md

 This will:

 - Install the test site
-- Enable the OpenEuropa Authorization module
+- Enable the OpenEuropa Authorisation module

 ### Using Docker Compose